 - Segment!
 Are you sensing a theme?
 Platinum Skin Care is a great example because they actually manage to segment before the welcome email.

-- Target your content.
-The welcome email and automated follow-up is customized based on the results of the quiz (and each subscriber’s needs).
+- Target your welcome email content.
+The welcome email and automated follow-up email are customized based on the results of the quiz (and each subscriber’s needs).